-With 334 of 343 Camden County voting precincts reporting, we have a fairly clear picture of how the 2024 state, municipal, and local school board races are likely to conclude.
+With all Camden County voting precincts reporting, we have a fairly clear picture of the 2024 state, municipal, and local school board races.

 However, all results are considered unofficial and incomplete until certified by the Camden County Clerk.
-The totals reported below will change before their final certification.
+The totals reported below could change before their final certification.

-This is the best available information shortly before midnight on Tuesday, November 5, 2024.
+This is the best available information as of Friday, November 8, 2024.

 Check back with us for updates as we have them.